Skip to main content

 2 mentions Positive Neutral Negative

-The game's atmosphere is highly praised for its effective use of music and sound effects, which successfully create tension and evoke feelings of unease, keeping players on edge throughout their experience.
+The game's atmosphere is highly praised for its effective use of music and sound effects, which successfully create a tense and unsettling environment that keeps players on edge.

 • “The atmosphere created throughout the game, from the use of music and sound effects, was done so well.
 There were many moments where I felt on edge and creeped out because of this.”